MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

 - This precisely removes the accumulated phase error across all 48 data subcarriers.
 - After correction, the constellation points lie again on the expected positions, enabling correct demodulation

-   # 📡 IEEE 802.11a OFDM Receiver – Week 6
+   # Week 6 - IEEE 802.11a OFDM Receiver

 ## Understand the OFDM Equalize Symbols module
 ### What does it do?

 -The OFDM Equalize Symbols block is the first block operating in the frequency domain after the FFT.
 It performs the following functions:
   1. Phase offset correction using the four pilot subcarriers.
   2.Channel magnitude correction (simple equalization based on a sinc-shaped assumption).
   3. Removal of DC, guard, and pilot subcarriers.
   4. Extraction of the 48 data subcarriers from the 64-point FFT output.
   5. Preparation of clean frequency-domain symbols for demodulation in the OFDM Decode Signal block.

 - In short, this block “cleans” the FFT output and makes the data symbols ready for decoding.